iden3/circomlib/circuits/basics/comparators/greater_eq_than/README.md

 ## Description

-This template compares two inputs (field elements?) and returns 0 if the first is greater or equal than the second and 1 otherwise.
+This template compares two inputs (TODO: field elements?) and returns 0 if the first is greater or equal than the second and 1 otherwise.

 ## Schema